Perly Consulting │ Beck Eco

 OVERVIEW

-AI-driven clause extraction and risk scoring has crossed from early adoption into proven practice.
+AI-driven clause extraction and risk scoring has crossed from early adoption into proven practice at scale.
 The technology works — production deployments now achieve 98% accuracy on diverse contract portfolios, with empirical validation showing 94% true-positive rates on high-severity clause flags (auto-renewal 99%, indemnification 96%, non-compete 93%).
-Adoption among in-house legal teams has nearly quadrupled since 2024, with 63% of large corporations explicitly using AI for clause identification.
+Adoption among in-house legal teams accelerated sharply in 2026: 92% of in-house legal professionals now use AI for contract work, with contract review identified as the #1 most impactful use case; 97% report measurable business outcomes.
+Adoption of specialized extraction models shows clear advantage over generative alternatives—purpose-built SLMs outperform GPT-class models by 7.65% on exact-match accuracy and 11.43% on F1 scores while cutting costs 60%.
 Major CLM vendors bundle clause extraction as a default module, and the market is projected to grow from $2.1B (2025) to $3.9B (2030) at 17.3% annual growth.
 The practice occupies a well-defined layer between raw document understanding and higher-level contract governance: it identifies, classifies, and flags risky clauses for human review, including automated redline generation and clause-level risk scoring.
-The remaining challenge is not whether the technology delivers value but how organisations overcome governance and accuracy validation barriers to scale past pilots.
-Hallucinations remain the defining limitation: AI systems hallucinate on legal questions at 18.7% rates (vs. 0.7% on basic summarization), with courts admonishing lawyers for filing briefs containing fabricated case citations.
-Independent research in April 2026 documented 800+ U.S. legal decisions marred by AI-generated hallucinations.
-Integration complexity, data quality concerns, and unresolved liability questions around autonomous decision-making mean that most deployments still cluster in high-volume, lower-stakes workflows.
+Yet the tier remains "good-practice" rather than "leading-edge" because hallucinations remain the defining structural limitation: AI systems hallucinate on legal questions at 18.7% rates (vs. 0.7% on basic summarization), with courts admonishing lawyers for filing briefs containing fabricated case citations.
+Independent research in 2025–2026 documented 800+ U.S. legal decisions marred by AI-generated hallucinations, and at least 20 federal procurement cases involved fabricated legal citations causing bid protests.
+Multi-model verification architectures reduce hallucination from 8.3% to 3.2%—a 61% improvement—but add operational complexity.
+Integration complexity, data quality concerns, and unresolved liability questions mean that most deployments still cluster in high-volume, lower-stakes workflows.
 For high-stakes M&A and regulatory work, purpose-built extraction tools with human-in-the-loop remain the default; generative AI alternatives are gaining ground in cost-conscious environments but carry accuracy and liability trade-offs that demand explicit guardrails and rigorous human review.
+An adoption-execution gap persists: 87% of legal leaders expect AI centrality but only 40% of organisations currently use it, and 82% don't measure ROI, revealing organizational barriers that transcend technical capability.

 CURRENT LANDSCAPE